-As previously discussed, during the interview process, it was evident that all the households who participated had, to varying extents, a number of health and wellbeing issues.
-Although the participants in bricks and mortar accommodation did not demonstrate a genuine 'need' as defined by Government guidance11, it will be vital for the council to tackle such issues and to identify a genuine 'need' for plots/pitches over the plan period and beyond.
+During the interview process, it was evident that all the households who participated, to varying extents, had a number of health and wellbeing issues.
+Although the participants in bricks and mortar accommodation did not demonstrate a genuine 'need' as defined by government guidance, it will be vital for the council to tackle such issues and to identify a genuine 'need' for plots/pitches over the Plan period and beyond.

-The council will look into the option of producing a Gypsy and Traveller Allocations Policy to identify those in the greatest 'need' who may require sites in the future (similar to the housing register process).
-Owing to the constraints on the borough, as summarised previously, particularly when the council will not be able to meet its housing needs for either market or affordable accommodation, Gypsy and Traveller households could also be assessed by a similar Allocations Policy scheme.
+Subsequently, the council will look into the option of producing a Gypsy and Traveller Allocations Policy to identify those in the greatest 'need' who may require sites in the future (similar to the housing register process).
+Owing to the constraints on the borough as summarised previously, particularly when the council will not be able to meet its housing needs for either market or affordable accommodation, Gypsy and Traveller households could also be assessed by a similar Allocations Policy scheme.